yarisvt/tyk-docs/tyk-docs/content/publish/customise/custom-developer-portal.md

 ### Obtaining a Dashboard API Key

-To run queries against Tyk API you need get credentials, which you can get from the user page:
+To run queries against Tyk API you need to obtain credentials from the **Users** screen.

 1. Select **Users** from the **System Management** section.
 2. In the **Users** list, click **Edit** for your user.
-3. The API key is the **Tyk Dashboard API Access Credentials**, copy this somewhere you can reference it.
+3. The API key is the **Tyk Dashboard API Access Credentials**, copy this somewhere you can refer to it.

 ### API Key Location
 Let's save it to the environment variable to simplify code examples in this guide.
 All the commands should be run in your terminal.

->  **NOTE**: Do not forget to replace with your own value export TYK_API_KEY=1efdefd6c93046bc4102f7bf77f17f4e
+>  **NOTE**: Don't forget to replace TYK_API_KEY=1efdefd6c93046bc4102f7bf77f17f4e with your own value

 ### Creating a Developer